SpaceX returns 4 astronauts to Earth; rare night splashdown

 “We’ll take those miles,” said spacecraft commander Mike Hopkins.
 “Are they transferrable?”
 SpaceX replied that the astronauts would have to check with the company’s marketing department.

-Within a half-hour of splashdown, the charred capsule — resembling a giant toasted marshmallow — had been hoisted onto the recovery ship.
+Within a half-hour of splashdown, the charred capsule — resembling a giant toasted marshmallow — had been hoisted onto the recovery ship, with the astronauts exiting soon afterward.
+NASA and SpaceX managers marveled at how fast and smooth the operation went.
+The company’s senior adviser, Hans Koenigsmann, said “it looked more like a race car pit stop than anything else.”

 Hopkins was the first one out, doing a little dance as he emerged under the intense spotlights.